cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-01-17-how-do-i-track-the-progress-of-my-research-projects.md

 Let me show you what I mean.

 <figure class="jb_picture">
-{% responsive_image path: img/posts/2022/globe.jpg alt:"Research is a handcrafting activity that produces unique and beautiful artifacts. ." %}
+{% responsive_image path: img/posts/2022/globe.jpg alt: "Research is a handcrafting activity that produces unique and beautiful artifacts. ." %}
   <figcaption class="stroke">
 &#169; Research is a handcrafting activity that produces unique and beautiful artifacts.
 Photo from <a href="https://goo.gl/maps/j8GC4KtHEXoKxLpB8">Tekniska Högskolan station</a>.
 </figcaption>